All Episodes

 And you see all these proposals coming up to take the gasoline tax holiday this summer.

-Now I find it interesting that the people who oppose this around the corner, around the block Are elected officials in many cases of both parties, but primarily the Democrats.
+Now, I find it interesting that the people who oppose this around the corner, around the block, are elected officials, in many cases of both parties, but primarily the Democrats.

 While wailing and moaning about how unfair the oil companies are to you and charging all these high prices, they don't want you to get a little break.

-I don't care how little it might be, 30 bucks a summer, you combine the federal tax holiday with a state tax holiday, and you're talking much more than 30 bucks, and you're talking much more than 18.4 cents a gallon.
+You combine a federal tax holiday with a state tax holiday, and you're talking much more than $30.

-But my point here is there's a lot of suffering out there, and I am sad to say this, but there are people who enjoy it because they think they're going to benefit from it.
+And I am sad to say this, but there are people who enjoy it because they think they're going to benefit from it.

 Because suffering in an election year equals votes for the opposite party.